nimiq/core-rs-albatross/README.md

 Nimiq 2.0 was conceived with performance in mind without sacrificing security.

 Currently, the protocol can be exercised in an environment aimed for developers where bugs are expected to happen.
-For more detailed information about how to connect and use the development network, please refer to the [Devnet](#devnet) section.
+For more detailed information about how to connect and use the testnet network, please refer to the [Testnet](#testnet) section.

 ## Table of Contents